Snaefellsnes peninsula in Iceland

 Northern Lights over Jökulsárlón glacier lagoon

-Just imagine: Enjoy a sleep in inside your private rented cabin, enjoy a good breakfast together, go for a short scenic drive towards the glacier lagoon, explore the gorgeous crystal ice cave in the early afternoon, stroll along the Diamond Beach in the late afternoon, have a nice warm drink and admire the Northern Lights at night dancing over the glacier lagoon—or snuggle up in a hot tub with snowflakes melting on your face on a cloudy day.
+Just imagine: Enjoy a sleep-in inside your private rented cottage, enjoy a good breakfast together, go for a short scenic drive to the Jokulsarlon glacier lagoon, explore the gorgeous blue ice cave in the early afternoon, stroll along the Diamond Beach in the late afternoon, have a nice warm drink and admire the northern lights at night dancing over the glacier lagoon, or snuggle up in a hot tub with snowflakes melting on your face on a cloudy day.

-You can drive the south coast yourself, this 3-day winter self-drive tour (that includes accommodation and a visit to the ice cave) gives you great flexibility to do so.
+You can drive the South Coast yourself with a rental car, though in winter, it's recommended to rent a 4x4 vehicle.
+This 3-day winter self-drive tour includes accommodation and a visit to the ice cave while giving you great flexibility!

-These are just a few of my favourite places, but there is plenty more to choose from!
+These are just a few of our favorite places, but there are plenty more to choose from!

 What do you think is the most romantic location in Iceland?
-Tell us in the comments!
+Do you know of any places that deserve a spot on this list?
+Share your thoughts and experiences with us in the comment section below!